-Almost half of married-couple families in the U.S. have both adults in the workforceOpens a new window.
+Almost half of married-couple families in the U.S. have both adults in the workforceOpens in a new tab.
 This can lead to hectic schedules when you also have to worry about getting kids to the bus stop on time, after-school activities and preparing meals.
 That’s where planning meals in advance can help make for a successful week during back-to-school season.

 Although meal prep requires planning, it’s a great way to stay on a healthier eating track during a busy time of year and may eliminate the temptation of last-minute, more processed options.
 It can also help you save money and time while reducing your stress.